aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa4/McDogealds-Recipe-book/README.md

 ## Online web version

-McDogealds is now online! visit here: [https://mcdogealds-recipe-book.ch1ck3n.repl.co](https://mcdogealds-recipe-book.ch1ck3n.repl.co) **WARNING: it's outdated. not recommended.**
+McDogealds is now online! visit here: [https://doge-doggo-luxury-foods.ch1ck3n.repl.co](https://doge-doggo-luxury-foods.ch1ck3n.repl.co) **Notice: Not up to date with github. or maybe github isn't up to date with it. we don't know.**

 ## Links